Does Alcohol Cause Hair Loss? Debunking the Myth

 Yes.
 There is a strong connection between alcohol and hair loss in both men and women.
 Here are ways alcohol can lead to hair loss:

 Alcohol abuse leads to several nutritional deficiencies.
 It is worse when heavy alcohol drinkers adopt poor dietary habits or fail to take vital supplements.
-This may lead to hair loss, among other illnesses.
+This may lead to hair loss, among other illnesses such as liver diseases.
 It is very common to find hardcore alcoholics and smokers with hair loss conditions.

 Thyroid Problems